 - Cancer biologists have been pursuing the hypothesis that mitochondria could be part of the mechanism by which cancer resists therapies.

 - CHOP researchers continue to investigate a mystery surrounding mitochondrial proteins and cellular stress responses.

-If mitochondrial disease is suspected to be the underlying cause of your or your child’s medical concerns, you will have the opportunity to participate in various research studies ongoing at The Children’s Hospital of Philadelphia.
-Researchers are currently working on identifying better ways to diagnose and treat mitochondrial disease, identifying new genetic causes of mitochondrial disease, and characterizing exactly how mitochondrial disease affects the body.
-Dr. Marni Falk leads the Mitochondrial Research Affinity Group, bringing together researchers engaged in mitochondria-focused research.
+If mitochondrial disease is suspected to be the underlying cause of your or your child’s medical concerns, you will have the opportunity to participate in various ongoing research studies at Children’s Hospital of Philadelphia.
+Researchers are currently working on identifying better ways to diagnose and treat mitochondrial disease, identifying new genetic causes of mitochondrial disease and characterizing exactly how mitochondrial disease affects the body.
+Marni Falk, MD leads the Mitochondrial Research Affinity Group, bringing together researchers engaged in mitochondria-focused research.

 In addition, the Center of Mitochondrial and Epigenomic Medicine (CMEM) was established as a Center of Emphasis in 2010.
-The Center is investigating mitochondrial and epigenomic dysfunction in a wide range of clinical problems, and one focus of the CMEM team is on preclinical studies relevant to developing therapies for mitochondrial dysfunction, for which few effective clinical treatments currently exist.
+The center is investigating mitochondrial and epigenomic dysfunction for which few effective clinical treatments currently exist.

 Metabolic Consequences of Primary Mitochondrial Disease

 The purpose of this research study is to identify the causes and effects mitochondrial disease has on the body and to find ways to better diagnose mitochondrial disease.